yduong/psi_cnn/donor/README.md

 ## ipython
 - preprocess: extract X,Y from data files.
 Clean/normalize/encode X,Y
-- analytics: plot chart, diagrams to find patterns in preprocessed data
+- analytics: plot charts, diagrams to find patterns in preprocessed data
 - model: build a model using preprocessed data
 - result: analyze the result predicted using the model trained in the previous step